JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 Over time, the admin upgrades various components and now decides it is time to remove the v1alpha1 schema from the CRD.

 1. The cluster admin applies the CRD to the cluster without the old v1alpha1 schema.
-1. The validation webhook detects that it still requires the v1alpha1 schema, and rejects the update.
+1. The validation webhook detects that the payload CAPI components still require the v1alpha1 schema, and rejects the update.
 1. The cluster admin upgrades their cluster to a newer version of OpenShift.
 1. The Cluster CAPI Operator runs pre-flight checks and detects that the newly required v1 schema is present already in the installed schema.
 1. The Cluster CAPI Operator also detects that the required v1alpha1 schema is present in the installed schema.